 Upon registering for this program, you're given an initial six months to complete it.
 Should you need more time, you may request a six-month extension at no additional charge.

 ed2go has reached a nationwide agreement with several pharmacies that will give our Pharmacy Technician Program students an important leg up in the job market.
 These pharmacies will offer their renowned externship programs to you, provided you meet basic qualifications.

 Externs will get hands-on experience that includes assisting pharmacists with prescriptions, answering patient questions about medications, and a bevy of administrative duties.

-In order to qualify for an externship, you'll have to pass a drug screening test, obtain general and professional liability insurance, complete a background check and employment verification, meet current immunization standards, conform with and complete any State mandates such as registration, fingerprinting, licensing etc. Additional forms may be necessary for externships with certain pharmacies.
+In order to qualify for an externship, you'll have to pass a drug screening test, obtain professional liability insurance, complete a background check and employment verification, meet current immunization standards, conform with and complete any State mandates such as registration, fingerprinting, licensing etc. Additional forms may be necessary for externships with certain pharmacies.
 It may take up to 12 weeks to find an available opening.

 To participate in the CVS or Walgreens externships, students must not have a criminal record.
 Background checks will be conducted prior to the student's admittance into the externship program.